mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 ---

 > I love [WordPress](https://wordpress.org) and I'm sure it is the best solution for corporate websites and personal blogs.
 I'm happy to contribute code for WordPress, create plugins and themes.
 I've made a few public plugins: [Inline Spoilers](https://wordpress.org/plugins/inline-spoilers/) and [Sanitize Cyrillic](https://wordpress.org/plugins/sanitize-cyrillic/).
-But there is one unpleasant thing that stopped me.
-WordPress wants you to use SVN to store public plugins and themes but development with SVN is too annoying.
+But there is one unpleasant thing that everytime stopped me.
+WordPress wants you to use SVN to store and deploy public plugins and themes but development with SVN is too annoying for me.
 There are topics how to use git for WordPress but it is all about git-svn.

 *I'm expecting that you already have a submitted WordPress plugin and just want to avoid SVN things, otherwise, please, take a look at [this guide](https://developer.wordpress.org/plugins/wordpress-org/) and welcome back.*